gnugat/gnugat.github.io/_sculpin/source/_posts/2024-08-16-strategy-pattern-symfony-autowiring.md

 > ```

-The Strategy Pattern can be really useful when you want to avoid multiple conditionals, and/or when you want to add new repetitive chuncks of logic in a maintainable way.
+The Strategy Pattern can be really useful when you want to avoid multiple conditionals, and/or when you want to add new repetitive chunks of logic in a maintainable way.

 Let's see how to use it in a Symfony application, and how autowiring can help